03-SF/Student-Management-System-SMS-with-GPA-Calculator/README.md

+# Student Management System (SMS) with GPA Calculator
-#University Management System in Java for Programming Fundamentals course.
+University Management System in Java for Programming Fundamentals course.
 Features admin & student logins, student/course management, GPA/CGPA calculator, and file-based data storage for semester-wise records.

-Student Management System (SMS) with GPA Calculator

 📌 Overview
 This Student Management System (SMS) is a console-based Java application developed as a 2nd-semester project.
 It allows: